Skip to main content

 • Check your Corporation Tax status.
 If you are not registered, you do not need a CT600.
 If unsure, call HMRC on 0300 200 3410.

 • Set up reminders.
-We calculate all deadlines automatically in DormantFile and send email reminders so you never miss a date.
+We calculate all deadlines automatically in DormantFile and send email reminders so deadlines stay on your radar.
 See how it works.

 Key points